bernardoleris/artificial-intelligence/README.md

-Codes developed in the Artificial Intelligence course
+Codes developed in the Artificial Intelligence course.